Patchx/Ruby-Server/README.md

 # Ruby-Server
-### Ruby server created in Sinatra for Wyncode week 4
+### Ruby server created with Sinatra for Wyncode week 4